franciscop/umbrella/jquery.md

 # Porting from jQuery

-Umbrella offers some advantages over jQuery:
+UmbrellaJS offers some advantages over jQuery:

 - Speed: using native methods makes it faster.
 - Size: UmbrellaJS is 3kb in total.